 We are an employer required by law to carry out Gender Pay Reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
 Gender Pay Reporting involves carrying out six calculations that show the difference between the average earnings of men and women in our organisation; it does not involve publishing individual employees’ data.
-We are required to publish the results on our own website and a government website.
-We can use these results to assess: - the levels of gender equality in our workplace - the balance of male and female employees at different levels - how effectively talent is being maximised and rewarded Gender Pay Reporting requires our organisation to make calculations based on employee gender.
+We can use these results to assess: - The levels of gender equality in our workplace. - The balance of male and female employees at different levels. - How effectively talent is being maximised and rewarded.
+Gender Pay Reporting requires our organisation to make calculations based on employee gender.
 We will establish this by using our existing HR and payroll records.
-Below is the statutory information of our results: On the snapshot date the gender split was 91% female and 9% male.
-A predominately female workforce is reflective of the care industry, where 82% of workers are female (Skills for Care, 2020).
+Below is the statutory information of our results: On the snapshot date, the gender split was 90% female and 10% male.
+A predominately female workforce is reflective of the care industry, where 82% of workers are female (Skills for Care,2021).

-15.2% is the result of the highest paid employees within the organisation being males in the management roles and the male care staff electing to work unsocial and long hours that attracts a higher pay rate.
-The median average of 5.6 % presents a lower pay gap between female and male.
-Mean and Median gender pay gap and bonus pay
+The mean gender pay gap of 4.4% is the result of the highest paid employees within the organisation being males in management roles and male care staff working unsocial and long hours that attracts a higher pay rate.
+The median average of 3.4% presents a lower pay gap between female and male.
+Mean and Median gender pay gap and bonus pay:

 Proportion of women and men according to quartile pay bands: